BenRGarcia/Vue-CLI---Scratchpad/README.md

 import 'bootstrap/dist/css/bootstrap.min.css';
 ```

 2) webpack can only compute JS by default (not CSS).
-Since we need webpack handle Bootstraps CSS, we need a webpack "loader"
+Since we need webpack to handle Bootstrap's CSS, we need a couple webpack "loaders"

 In your root directory:
 ```$ npm install -D style-loader css-loader```